 What is the congregation like?

-You are welcome to start your visit with the Sunday worship service, which begins at 11:00 a.m.
+You are welcome to start your visit with the Sunday worship service, which begins at 11:00 a.m., in-person or livestream.

-First time guests are also welcome to start their visit with Adult Sunday School from 9:45 to 10:30 during the school year.
-Families of Faith for all family members of children meets at noon the second Sunday of each month during the school year.
+First time guests are also invited to join our Adult Sunday School from 9:30 to 10:30 during the school year.

 No matter which time you choose to begin your visit, know that our members will be glad to welcome you and help you feel at home.

 When should I arrive?

 We have designated parking spots for visitors – watch for the signs.